 - Delete the HEAD of a Branch.
 If the incorrect data was added in the latest commit and no additional data was committed since then, follow the steps in this section to fix the HEAD of the corrupted branch.

-- Delete non-HEAD Commits.
+- Delete Old Commits.
 If after committing the incorrect data, you have added more data to the same branch, follow the steps in this section to delete corrupted files.

 - Delete sensitive data.
 If the bad commit included sensitive data that you need immediately and completely erase from Pachyderm, follow the steps in this section to purge data.